 Find out if there are any special licenses or certificates you will need depending on the goods you export.
 Check on the government site here.

-Post-Brexit exports to France may seem like a daunting proposition, but they don’t need to be with a bit of preparation and expertise.
+Post-Brexit exporting freight to France may seem like a daunting proposition, but they don’t need to be with a bit of preparation and expertise.
 Knowing the correct procedures is so important.
 If you are unsure or would like support, use a reputable agent or freight forwarder to ensure there are no hitches, guaranteeing a stress-free shipment.